Do you want to learn how to display a child taxonomy on a parent taxonomy archive page?

-In this article, we will show you how you can easily show your child taxonomies on your parent taxonomy archive page.
+In this article, we will show you how you can easily display your child taxonomies on your parent taxonomy archive pages to enhance user engagement and navigation.

 Why Display a Child Taxonomy on the Parent Taxonomy Archive Page?